Borups Allé: History

 Construction of the road began in 1902.
 It received its current name following the Conservative politician Ludvig Christian Borup's unexpected death on 18 January 1903, just one week after he had participated in the inauguration of the new Copenhagen City Hall.
 He had served as Mayor of Finances (Finansborgmester) since 1884.
-The new name was officially adopted by Copenhagen City Council on 21 December 1903 and by Frederiksberg Municipal Council on 14 December 1903.
+The new street name was officially adopted by Copenhagen City Council on 21 December 1903 and by Frederiksberg Municipal Council on 14 December 1903.

 Borups Allé was initially a tree-lined avenue that passed through fairly rural surroundings.
 It crossed the small Ladegårdsåen River on a bridge.
 Brønshøj, which also comprised present-day Bispebjerg district, had only recently been merged into Copenhagen.
 The city reserved large areas of land for public housing but development was initially slow due to a low demand for housing at the time.
 In 1908, Copenhagen had 11,000 empty apartments.

 In the early 1920s te situation had dramatically changed with increasing housing shortage and many large residential projects were built over the following decades.
 The street was widened in the 1960s to accommodate the pressure from car traffic.
 Bispeengbuen was constructed between 1970 and 1972.